alvarosh15/Text2Math/README.md

 ## Motivation 🚀

-Text2Math is a web whose main utility is to share maths among social networks, you can write ascii math and it will be converted to LaTex.
+Text2Math main utility is to share math in social networks, you can write ascii math and it will be converted to LaTex.
 Then you can download a png with that LaTex or you can copy that image to your clipboard so you can easily share it.

 ## Installation 📦